prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 - Currently supported vendors are: appnexus & rubicon
 - When using `defaultVendor` option, `accountId` and `bidders` properties still need to be defined.
-- If `timeout` is larger than Prebid.js timeout, this timeout will be automatically adjusted to 75% of the Prebid.js's timeout in order to have it fit within the auction process.
+- If the `s2sConfig` timeout is greater than the Prebid.js timeout, the `s2sConfig` timeout will be automatically adjusted to 75% of the Prebid.js timeout in order to fit within the auction process.

 Additional options for `s2sConfig` may be enabled by including the [Server-to-Server testing module]({{site.baseurl}}/dev-docs/modules/s2sTesting.html).